Tenrikyo: Daily services

 Instruments used in the daily service are the hyoshigi, chanpon, surigane, taiko, and kazutori (a counter, to count the 21 times the first section is repeated).
 The hyoshigi is always played by the head minister of the church or mission station.
 If the head minister is not present, anyone may take their place.

 The daily service does not need to be performed at a church.
-It can be done at any time and anywhere, so long as that one faces the direction of the Jiba, or "home of the parent".
+It can be done at any time and anywhere, so long as the practitioner faces the direction of the Jiba, or "home of the parent".

 The purpose of the daily service, as taught by Nakayama, is to sweep away the Eight Mental Dusts of the mind.